ChristophSchulhess/MoMo/README.md

 ## Tech Stack

-The core app is written as a [Django](https://www.djangoproject.com/) app and uses the [Django REST framework](http://www.django-rest-framework.org/).
+The core behaviour is implemented as a [Django](https://www.djangoproject.com/) app and uses the [Django REST framework](http://www.django-rest-framework.org/).